kg-phantom/employee-tracker/README.md

 ## Usage
 1.

-## Routes
+## Queries
-This application utilizes multiple routes:
+This application utilizes multiple queries:
-- GET `/api/departments` to display the departments table.
+- `SELECT` to display the different tables for Departments, Roles, and Employees.
-- GET `/api/roles` to display the role table.
+- `JOIN` to join multiple tables together in order to display all the necessary information in a single table.
+- `INSERT INTO` to add a new department, role, or employee.
-- GET `/api/employees` to display the employee table.
+- `UPDATE` to update the record for an employee.

-- GET `/notes`: Retrieves the previously saved notes.
-- POST `/notes`: Creates a new note and saves it.
-- DELETE `/notes`: Deletes a note.

 ## License
 Licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.